Travel guide

 Traveler with eSIM for Botswana during a safari in the Okavango Delta

-Coverage by area: city vs safari
+Coverage by zone: city vs. safari

-Area Coverage What to expect
+Zone Coverage What to expect

 Okavango Delta Very limited Lodge Wi-Fi or disconnection